DefectDojo/django-DefectDojo/docs/content/en/integrations/google-sheets-sync.md

 weight: 7
 ---

+**Please note - the Google Sheets feature has been deprecated as of DefectDojo version 2.21.0 - these documents are for reference only.**

 With the Google Sheets sync feature, DefectDojo allow the users to export all the finding details of each test into a separate Google